Application Load Balancer

 - Specify the details of virtual nodes you wish to register behind the load balancer, including name, IP (preferably private IP if on E2E cloud), and port.

-After adding backends, view the backend list by clicking the dropdown.
+- After adding backend servers, view the backend servers list by clicking the dropdown.

 You can also set a websocket timeout for an ALB.